Hafureluspatha/KurochkinLab1/README.md

 The solution is definitely not optimal, but it worked well enough based on the limitation that we had - less than 500 points for one class.

-We also had to implement backpropagation algorithm for the NN, as well as the whole NN itself from scratch.
+We also had to implement the backpropagation algorithm for the NN, as well as the whole NN itself from scratch.